 - Lounges – see “Airport Lounges” above.

-Showers – Freshen up at the Hilton Athletic Club [ see Health Club above ], the American Airlines Admirals Club (Terminal 3, Concourse H) or United Club (Terminal 1, Concourse C). [ see Airport Lounges above ]
+Showers – Freshen up at the Hilton Athletic Club [ see Health Club above ], the American Airlines Admirals Club (Terminal 3, Concourse H) or United Polaris Lounge (Terminal 1, Concourse C). [ see Airport Lounges above ]

 The airport is open 24 hours.